m13v/summarize_recent_commit/README.md

 # Summarize commits of your team members with a single command

-I hate reading thousands of commits of my team.
-It takes a lot of time, the commit messages are often incomplete, the files diffs don't give immediate understanding of the commits logic.
-Also, copying commit manually to chat gpt is frustrating.
+I hate reading through thousands of commits from my team.
+It takes a lot of time, the commit messages are often incomplete, and the file diffs don't provide an immediate understanding of the commit logic.
+Additionally, copying commits manually to ChatGPT is frustrating.

 Solved!
-Use your normal git command to summarize all commits of your team in a single markdown text file
+Use your normal git commands to summarize all commits from your team into a single markdown text file.

 ## Next steps